YifeiSUN233/FAseg/README.md

 # FAseg — First-Arrival (FA) Time Segmentation

-A 3-stage curriculum U-Net training pipeline for first-arrival (FA) time segmentation of limb boundaries in ultrasound signals.
-It is a simulation-to-real (Sim2Real) workflow: the model is first pretrained on synthetic data, then separately fine-tuned and evaluated on ex vivo bovine tissue and on in vivo human thigh measurements.
+A 3-stage curriculum U-Net training pipeline for first-arrival (FA) time picking from musculoskeletal ultrasound RF signals.
+It follows a simulation-to-real (Sim2Real)
+workflow: the model is first pretrained on synthetic RF data, and then separately fine-tuned and evaluated on ex vivo bovine tissue data and in vivo human thigh measurements.

 ## Overview